Free love: Relationship to feminism

 The history of free love is entwined with the history of feminism.
 From the late 18th century, leading feminists, such as Mary Wollstonecraft, have challenged the institution of marriage, and many have advocated its abolition.

 According to feminist critique, a married woman was solely a wife and mother, denying her the opportunity to pursue other occupations; sometimes this was legislated, as with bans on married women and mothers being employed as teachers.
 In 1855, free love advocate Mary Gove Nichols (1810–1884) described marriage as the "annihilation of woman", explaining that women were considered to be men's property in law and public sentiment, making it possible for tyrannical men to deprive their wives of all freedom.
 For example, the law often allowed a husband to beat his wife.
 Free-love advocates argued that many children were born into unloving marriages out of compulsion, but should instead be the result of choice and affection—yet children born out of wedlock did not have the same rights as children with married parents.

 In 1857, in the Social Revolutionist, Minerva Putnam complained that "in the discussion of free love, no woman has attempted to give her views on the subject" and challenged every woman reader to "rise in the dignity of her nature and declare herself free."

-In the 19th century at least six books endorsed the concept of free love, all of which were written by men.
-However of the four major free-love periodicals following the U. S. civil war, half had female editors.
-Mary Gove Nichols was the leading female advocate and the woman most looked up to in the free-love movement.
-Her autobiography (Mary Lyndon: Or, Revelations of a Life: An Autobiography, 1860) became the first argument against marriage written from a woman's point of view.
+The figureheads of the free love movement were often men, both in leading organizations and contributing to its ideology.
+Almost all books endorsing free love in the 1850s were by men, except for Mary Gove Nichols's 1855 autobiography.
+This was the first full-length case against marriage written by a woman.
+Of the four major free-love periodicals in the Reconstruction era, half had woman editors.

 To proponents of free love, the act of sex was not just about reproduction.
 Access to birth control was considered a means to women's independence, and leading birth-control activists also embraced free love.
 Sexual radicals remained focused on their attempts to uphold a woman's right to control her body and to freely discuss issues such as contraception, marital-sex abuse (emotional and physical), and sexual education.
 These people believed that by talking about female sexuality, they would help empower women.
 To help achieve this goal, such radical thinkers relied on the written word, books, pamphlets, and periodicals, and by these means the movement was sustained for over fifty years, spreading the message of free love all over the United States.
+However, many feminists would point out that the 1960s free love movement did not significantly change views about women's role in mainstream America.
+Haight-Ashbury Free Clinic founder Dr. David Smith, who was a prominent participant in the 1967 Summer of Love, acknowledged in 2007 how many of the men who participated in the event viewed women as prone.